EBIBioStudies/BioStd-Backend/Tools/README.md

 #### Parameters
 * $1 -> The path of the stats file to process
 * $2 -> The path to place the new generated file with the current month size
+* $3 -> The user with permissions to access the path that contains the previous months reports

 #### Execution
 Assuming that the script is executed on 05/10/2018, the reports folder should contain the following files with the